Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

 \section{Two-stage Optimization of Transformers}

-Based on the data characteristics and the different learning complexity of component $\mathcal{P}$ and $\mathcal{Q}$, we split the entire training process into two stages: the Elementary Stage (Theorem \ref{the:stage1-Q} and Theorem \ref{the:stage1-P} in Section~\ref{sec:elementary stage}), and the Specialized Stage (Theorem \ref{the:stage2-Q} and Theorem \ref{the:stage2-P} in Section~\ref{sec:specialized stage}).
+Based on the data characteristics and the different learning complexity of component $\mathcal{P}$ and $\mathcal{Q}$, we split the entire training process into two stages: the Elementary Stage (Theorem \ref{the:stage1-Q} and Theorem \ref{the:stage1-P} in Section~\ref{sec:elementary stage}), and the Specialized Stage (Theorem~\ref{the:stage2-Q} and Theorem \ref{the:stage2-P} in Section~\ref{sec:specialized stage}).
 We establish the weight trajectory and analyze the finite-time convergence in the two stages.
-The main technique is inspired by \citet{li2019towards}, and we present a detailed comparison in Appendix \ref{sec:thec}.
 The main theorems are summarized in Figure \ref{fig:the-summary}.
 Before diving into the details, we introduce the fundamental settings of two stages, including the learning rate and training iterations.
-Specifically, \begin{itemize}[itemsep=2pt, topsep=0pt, parsep=0pt,leftmargin=*] \item \textbf{Elementary Stage.} Constant learning rate $\eta_1 = \Theta(1)$; Containing $0\leq t \leq t_1 \triangleq \frac{1}{4 \eta_1 \lambda}$ where $\lambda$ denotes the $L_2$ regularization coefficient. \item \textbf{Specialized Stage.} Annealing learning rate $\eta_2 = \eta_1\lambda^2\epsilon^2_{V,1} r$ where $\epsilon_{V,1}=\Theta(1/\text{Poly}(d))$ will be introduced later, and $ r \triangleq \|\zeta\|_2 $ represents the hardness of specialized knowledge (See Section~\ref{sec:data}); Containing $t_1 \leq t \leq t_1 + t_2$ where $t_2 \triangleq \frac{\log^2(1/\epsilon_{V,1})}{4\eta_2 \lambda \epsilon_{V,1}^2}$. \end{itemize} The annealing learning rate is widely adopted in practical training procedures.
+Specifically, \begin{itemize}[itemsep=2pt, topsep=0pt, parsep=0pt,leftmargin=2em] \item \textbf{Elementary Stage.} Learning rate $\eta_1 = \Theta(1/\sqrt{d})$; Containing $0\leq t \leq t_1 \triangleq \Theta\left(\frac{1}{\eta_1 \lambda}\right)$ where $\lambda$ denotes the $L_2$ regularization coefficient. \item \textbf{Specialized Stage.} Annealing learning rate $\eta_2 = \eta_1\lambda^2 r^2$ where $ r \triangleq \|\zeta\|_2 $ represents the hardness of specialized knowledge (See Section~\ref{sec:data}); Containing $t_1 \leq t \leq t_1 + t_2$, $t_2 \triangleq \Theta\left(\frac{1}{\eta_2 \lambda}\right)$. \end{itemize} The annealing learning rate is widely adopted in practical training procedures.
 To position the role of learning rate schedule, we consider a scenario where all features exhibit a similar level of learning difficulty (\emph{e.g.}, all are simple).
 In such a case, the two-stage phenomenon would not occur, even with an annealed schedule.
-The model would concurrently learn all simple features during the initial phase with a high learning rate.
-Therefore, we argue that varying feature complexity is a necessary condition for the two-stage phenomenon, and the annealing learning rate schedule makes this phenomenon be clearly observed.
+The model would concurrently learn all simple features during the initial phase with a large learning rate.
+Therefore, disparate feature complexity is the essential condition for the two-stage behavior, whereas the annealing schedule serves to make this underlying phenomenon cleanly observable.

 In the following, we present the same choices of hyperparameters for two stages in Assumption \ref{ass:choice-hyperparam}.